BLACK SADDLE

 The capital, Tashkent, sits at roughly 450 metres above sea level and experiences classic continental weather, with summer temperatures that can reach 38–40°C.

-In contrast, the mountains and high valleys are significantly cooler, typically sitting between 18–28°C during the day in summer and dropping sharply at night.
+In contrast, the mountains and high valleys are significantly cooler, typically sitting between 18–28°C during the day in summer and dropping sharply at night to close to zero.

 TEMPERATURE